Classification: Antimicrotubule Agent, Taxane

 How to Take Paclitaxel

-Paclitaxel is given by intravenous (IV, into a vein) infusion weekly or every 3 weeks.
-You will be given several medications before the infusion to prevent an allergic reaction.
+Paclitaxel is given by intravenous (IV, into a vein) infusion.
+The dose is based on your size.
+Your provider will determine how often you receive the infusion.
+You may be given several medications before the infusion to prevent an allergic reaction.
 Even when carefully and correctly administered by trained personnel, this drug may cause a feeling of burning and pain.
 There is a risk that this medication may leak out of the vein at the injection site, resulting in tissue damage that can be severe.
 If the area of injection becomes red, swollen, or painful at anytime during or after the injection, notify your care team immediately.
 Do not apply anything to the site unless instructed by your care team.

 Paclitaxel can cause low or high blood pressure or a low heart rate.
 Your nurse will monitor your blood pressure and heart rate during the infusion.